What Skills Bookkeepers Transfer Into Career As a CPA

 Transitioning from Bookkeeper to CPA

 For bookkeepers seeking to enhance their employment opportunities, earnings, and job security by becoming CPAs, it’s important to explore local employment and salary data, as national statistics may not reflect local conditions.
-They should also investigate the educational and professional requirements for licensure in their respective states.
+They should also investigate the educational and professional certification requirements for CPA certification in their respective states.

 Educational Requirements

 The first step for bookkeepers pursuing a stable and rewarding CPA career is education.
 Most states—46 states and the District of Columbia—require 150 credit hours of college education to sit for the national, four-part Uniform CPA Exam.
-Since a standard bachelor’s degree requires 120 credit hours, the additional credits typically equate to a Master’s degree in accounting, although an advanced degree is not always mandatory.
+Since a standard bachelor’s degree requires 120 credit hours, the additional credits typically equate to an advanced education requirement, such as a Master’s degree in accounting, although an advanced degree is not always mandatory.

-Many states also require professional experience before certification, and nearly all mandate continuing professional education (CPE) credits for license renewal.
+Many states also require professional experience before certification, and nearly all mandate continuing education courses for license renewal.

 The CPA Exam